Liquid-Surf/fedcm-demo/README.md

  - open a private window
  - first go to [http://localhost:3000/.account/](http://localhost:3000/.account/) , click `register IdP to FedCM`  and log in with the account created in the previous step
  - then go to the client at [http://localhost:6080](http://localhost:6080)
-   - note: if you try to fetch your profile at `http://localhost:3000/<your_pod_name>/profile/` on step 3.
-You will get an error, as you need to be logged to access this resource.
- - Trigger the Dynamic Client Registration on 1)
- - Click the fedcm login button on 2)
- - Now try to fetch your profile on 3) again, you should receive the resource without an error.
+ - under section 3) of the page, edit the textbox so that it has your profile folder instead of 'http://localhost:3000/a/profile/'
+ - confirm that 'Fetch resource' results in a 401 error.
+ - under section 2) of the page, click the fedcm login button.
+It will offer to log you in as 'John Doe', but with your WebID from the previous step.
+ - confirm that your WebID and an access token appear.
+ - click 'Fetch resource' again.
+It should display an `ldp:Container` description

 ## hosted

 if the client and CSS don't have the same domain or subdomain, the current CSS instance in `./packages/fedcm-component/` won't work because of the `SameSite=None` cookie policiy of FedCM.
-Please refere to [this repo](https://github.com/thhck/fedcm-css-exp) instead
+Please refer to [this repo](https://github.com/thhck/fedcm-css-exp) instead

 # demo